harelaf/Workshop/README.md

 2. Download the "Initialization-File.txt" and "Configuration-File.txt" from the wiki pages to the following directory:
    MarketWeb/Server/bin/Debug/netcoreapp3.1
 4. You may change the initialization file and configuration file, please read the formats for these files specified later in this README.
-5. If you wish to use the Initialization file, open the MarketWeb/Server/Service/MarketAPI.cs file in a text editor, and change "useInitializationFile" to "true".
-6. Run the MarketWeb/Server project.
+5. Run the MarketWeb/Server project.
-7. A default admin user is already initialized into the system.
-If the configuration file was unchanged: username: admin, password: admin.
+6. If the configuration file was unchanged the default admin is: username: admin, password: admin.

 ## Initialization & Configuration File Formats
 ### Initialization
 The basic initialization file in the wiki has the instructions on how to add dummy data.
+If you would like the system to ignore the file, the first line should be: "ignore_file true".
 Start by using EnterSystem(), and then call the wanted functions from MarketAPI.
 ### Configuration
 The format for this file is: